Serious Sam 2: Gameplay

 Blood and gore effects have been improved relative to the previous games, and all enemies other than bosses can be gibbed.
 Living foes can disintegrate into blood and bloody bits, undead entities, excluding Kleer Skeletons, can be reduced to decaying bits and slime, while magical creatures' destruction is marked with sparkle effects and purple gases.
 Power-ups are scattered throughout the game and can be obtained by destroying certain objects.
 The player is able to pick up certain objects and manipulate them in a manner similar to the effects of the Gravity Gun from Half-Life 2, though without the necessity of an external device.

 While the game features various enemies seen in first person shooters, such as soldiers with chainguns, blasters and rocket launchers, there are also many other oddball enemies, like witches, clockwork toy rhinos, zombie stockbrokers with shotguns and suicidal exploding clowns.
 Different chapters feature native "chapter specific" enemies; for example the Kleer World features Flying Kleers and the Oriental setting of Chi Fang features Martial Arts Zombies.
 The players will also meet non-player characters (NPCs) throughout the game.
-There are five different groups of NPCs in the game: The Sirians, the Simbas, Zixies, Chi Che, and Elvians, each native to their respective planet.
+There are five different groups of NPCs in the game: "Sirians", "Simbas", "Zixies", "Chi Che", and "Elvians", each native to their respective planet.
 The different groups of NPCs help the player throughout the different settings of the game, with each group of NPC corresponding to a different setting in the game.